Counseling for Blended Families in Westminster, CO

 Changes, even positive changes, can be unsettling for kids.
 Often, in periods of transition, kids experience the most changes but have the least ability to exert control.
 Kids may be navigating challenging emotions that they have never felt previously.
 They may be grieving the death of a parent or their parent’s break-up.
 They may be processing the frustration of having two homes with two different sets of rules.
 These emotions can be a vicious cycle as they often cause behavioral problems that can make life even more challenging for a child.

 As a new marriage or partnership is forming, couples must navigate their own relationship, but they must also set the tone for the whole family.
 They lead their kids and themselves through the transition into a blended family.
 Couples have to forge their own, unique parenting style and possibly navigate their ex’s parenting.
 If they have never parented before, they need to learn and implement those skills.
 If they are not taking on a parenting role, then they need to clarify what role they will take in the child’s life.
 Any one of these challenges presents a number of difficulties, but often, couples in a blended family are navigating multiple challenges at one time.

 Setting Up Counseling for Blended Families at Thriveworks Westminster

 Are you ready to reach out for help?
 Thriveworks Westminster offers therapy for blended families.
 We know the challenges that can keep families from bonding, but we also know that in every challenge is an opportunity.
 When everyone is willing to make adjustments, it is possible to build a big, happy family.
-When you call our office for blended family counseling, your first appointment may be within 24 hours.
 We accept many different forms of insurance, and we offer evening and weekend sessions.
 Let’s work together.
 Call for an appointment.